Sanotsch2003/Simulation-of-Quantum-Computers-using-FPGAs/srcs/Python/README.md

 ## Installation

 Before starting the installation, it is recommended to create a new virtual environment for this project.
 You can use Conda or any other virtual environment manager of your choice.
-For example by using the following command:
+For example use the following command to create a new conda environment with python 3.12 installed (Conda needs to be installed for this command to work):

 ```bash
 conda create --name myenv python=3.12